 To gather the Google Recaptcha API Keys the user must follow the following steps:

-- Firstly, navigate to the Googles reCAPTCHA page and click on the myRECAPTCH button on the right.
+- Firstly, navigate to the Google reCAPTCHA page and click on the Recaptcha button on the right.

 As a result, a page as shown below will open up where the user needs to:

 - Enter a label that will make it easy to identify the site in the future.

 - Choose the type of reCAPTCHA as – reCAPTCHA V2.

 - Enter the Domain name (registration for domain.com also registers subdomain.domain.com) where the user wishes to use it.

 - Accept the reCAPTCHA Terms of Service by checking the checkbox.